 Discount real estate brokers will list your property for as little as 1% — keeping in mind that you usually still have to pay a 2.6–3% buyer’s agent fee.

-We’ve reviewed three national and regional discount brokers that operate in Indiana.
+We’ve reviewed four national and regional discount brokers that operate in Indiana.

-Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.
-However, if you’re selling a particularly pricey home, the flat fees charged by Homie and Trelora could offer significant savings.
+In Indiana, Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.

 Ready to start saving?